valermor/galen-api-ports/README.md

 A custom _Jsonwire over Thrift_ implementation allows to expose Remote WebDriver by the client API.

 ##Json over Thrift Remote WebDriver
-Internally, in the Thrift client side, the Jsonwire protocol is implemented inside a customized RemoteConnection which marshalls/unmarshalls Jsonwire commands to and from the Java RemoteWebDriver end through the Thrift mechanism.
+On the client side, the Jsonwire protocol is implemented inside a customized RemoteConnection which marshalls/unmarshalls Jsonwire commands to and from the Java RemoteWebDriver end via Thrift.
-When server receives those commands, it unpackages them and execute through the CommandExecutor of the RemoteWebDriver instance which has been created in the server.
+When the server receives those commands, it unpackages and executes them through the CommandExecutor of the RemoteWebDriver instance wrapped inside the server.

 ##Server lifecycle
 The Thrift server is able to serve clients concurrently.
-Among the other things, one of the problem that is solved in the porting is making sure that the server is always available when tests are running and it quits when idle.
+Among the other things, one of the problems that is solved in the porting is making sure that the server is always available when tests are running and it quits when idle.
 On normal usage of the API, the first time the Galen API is called the server should be started.
 The server will be running until report is generated.
 As some test implementations might want to have control of the server lifecycle, an environment variable exists that disable launching of the server by tests: